 The holiday season is a great time to tighten up your branding.
-Since you’ll want to do a lot of holiday-themed imagery and content, you can use this as a transition time to make valuable decisions about what your author brand will come out like in 2020.
+Since you’ll want to do a lot of holiday-themed imagery and content, you can use this as a transition time to make valuable decisions about what your author brand will look like in 2021.

 When department stores and online retailers get ready for the holiday shopping season, they check stock, product placement, pricing, and product descriptions.
 They consider every single element to make sure everything is right, and so should you.